 B. Management: In SA, the managers are called directors (administradores).
 In the SRL, its managers are called Gerentes.

 C. Responsibility of the shareholders: In both SA and SRL, the owners (shareholders in SA, partners in SRL) are usually responsible for the amount of their contributions.

 D. Social capital: The capital of the SA is represented by shares, which may have par value or no par value and may be issued in different classes with different values and rights.
 The capital of the SRL is represented by equity quotas, usually one per partner, based on their capital contribution.

 E. Change of ownership: In SA, shares, being negotiable instruments, generally have no restrictions on transfer unless stated in the articles of association.
 In SRL, shares aren’t considered negotiable instruments.
 Their transfer often requires the consent of a majority of the partners, and in certain cases, partners have a right of pre-emption.

 Contact Biz Latin Hub for Support with Company Formation in Mexico

 In Mexico, company formation is complex and requires due diligence to ensure the success of market entrants.

 Biz Latin Hub ensures your company is fully compliant with local regulations and can operate with minimal delay.
 Offer a range of market entry and back-office services to support your commercial success in Mexico.
-The Biz Latin Hub team is built of a well-experienced, bilingual and knowledgeable accountants and lawyers striving to offer premium service.
+The Biz Latin Hub team is built of well-experienced, bilingual, and knowledgeable accountants and lawyers striving to offer premium service.